 The history of the custom challenge coin goes back about a hundred years.
-They’ve widely been used in the military to signify brotherhood and units.
+They’ve widely been used in the military to signify brotherhood and unity.

 The challenge coin has long been a symbol of camaraderie, passion, and pride.
-Pride in the work the unit does, passion for the country, and camaraderie that’s unique to the military.
+Pride in the work the unit does, passion for the country, and the bond that’s unique to the military.

 That’s been recognized and adopted by organizations outside of the military.
-Today, they’re used by first responders, governments, non-profit organizations, and businesses.
+Today, challenge coins are used by first responders, governments, non-profit organizations, and businesses.
 Even the President has one (and he just gave it a makeover).

 Read on to learn more about these unique coins and how you can use them in your business.

 A challenge coin is a coin that carries the unique insignia or motto of a group or unit.
 Usually seen in the military, these coins give those who carry them a sense of pride.

 The size of challenge coins was originally about one inch in diameter.
 Now, they’re about 1.75″ in diameter.
 Most of them are round, just like a coin, but there are some that are in the shape of a rectangle or pentagon.

 They’re issued to show appreciation, for serving in a military operation, and soldiers will show them to identify themselves as part of a particular unit.

 They’re traded and exchanged like trading cards or business cards among military members.

 No one truly knows how the challenge coin became pervasive in the U.S. military.